greenc/CookieMaster/README.md

 It offers many useful features, statistics and options to help you get the most out of the game.
 See below for a full list, as well as upcoming and planned features.

 Please note that CookieMaster is still in fairly early development, with stuff being added almost daily.
-If you find a bug or have a feature request, you are encouraged to [open an issue](https://github.com/greenc/CookieMaster/issues/new)in the [Issue Tracker](https://github.com/greenc/CookieMaster/issues/new).
+If you find a bug or have a feature request, you are encouraged to [open an issue](https://github.com/greenc/CookieMaster/issues/new) in the [Issue Tracker](https://github.com/greenc/CookieMaster/issues/new).

 How To Use